Applications are now open for Summer 2023 admission

-It is also possible to earn an ESOL endorsement during the program.
-This endorsement includes additional coursework and field experiences beyond the program’s required number of credits.
+You can also earn an ESOL endorsement and/or Dual Language Specialization during the program.
+These include additional coursework and field experiences beyond the program’s required number of credits.